 And remember all those interruptions?
 One every five to 12 minutes?

-Each time employees are interrupted by email, it takes, on average, 24 minutes to get back to the task at hand, according to a study by Microsoft researchers.
+Each time employees are interrupted by email, it takes an average of 24 minutes to get back to work, according to a study by Microsoft researchers.
 And, when your task is interrupted, Zeldes says, it takes 20% to 40% more time to complete it.

 BuzzWhack calls it the “dopeler effect” — “the tendency of stupid ideas to seem smarter when they come at you rapidly.”

-American knowledge workers — people whose jobs involve dealing with information — waste a quarter of their time dealing with huge data streams, according to The Information Overload Research Group.
+American knowledge workers waste a quarter of their time dealing with huge data streams, according to The Information Overload Research Group.
 That costs the U.S. economy $997 billion a year.